No Man's Sky: Reception

 Reviewing the Switch version of the game, Shaun Musgrave of TouchArcade indicated that it would be one of the best games of the year for Nintendo's console.
 Reilly from Nintendo Life was surprised at how successful the game was in porting to the Switch, although there was some sacrifice in visual quality, and rated it excellent.
 Just pointed out as a negative factor the absence of multiplayer mode, something that is expected in future updates.

 Music

-The game's soundtrack, No Man's Sky: Music for an Infinite Universe by 65daysofstatic, was released on 5 August 2016, and received positive reviews from music critics.
+The game's first soundtrack, No Man's Sky: Music for an Infinite Universe by 65daysofstatic, was released on 5 August 2016, and received positive reviews from music critics.
+The first 10 tracks of the album were composed by 65daysofstatic specifically for No Man's Sky and its planned OST.
+These tracks, along with other recording snippets, were then sampled/disassembled for use by the in-game procedural music engine.
+The final 6 tracks, on the other hand, are tracks generated by the procedural music engine that were then selected for inclusion in the album.
 Andrew Webster of The Verge described the soundtrack as an extension of past 65daysofstatic albums, particularly from Wild Light, but with a greater science-fiction vibe to it, considering the track "Asimov" to be like "taking flight into a Chris Foss painting".
 Sam Walker-Smart for Clash rated the album 8 out of 10, considered the album one of 65daysofstatic's best, and that it was "apocalyptic, transcendental and drenched in a sense of pure epic-ness".

+On September 18, 2025, a second soundtrack was released.
+Titled No Man's Sky: Journeys, the album was created by 65daysofstatic and Hello Games' audio designer Paul Weir, and was published by Laced Records.
+Unlike Music for an Infinite Universe, Journeys features 32 tracks instead of 16, all of which are assembled from loops/snippets originally created exclusively for use by No Man's Sky's procedural music engine.
+The album also includes some previously unreleased audio snippets used outside of No Man's Sky (such as "Ident", the audio that is typically emitted by The Atlas at the end of the game's trailers).
+Certain tracks also contain spoken dialogue, which does not exist in-game - it is possible the voice providing the dialogue is that of The Atlas, based on information found in No Man's Sky's narrative and the Waking Titan ARG.